AMDESE/elves/README.md

     python3 ./avocado-setup.py --nrunner --vt qemu --run-suite guest_AMD_elves --guest-os 24.04-server.x86_64 --no-download
     ```
 The ELVES project is forked off of [tests](https://github.com/lop-devops/tests).
 We intend to funnel back changes to the parent project as relevant.

+### Reference Kernel Configurations
+The `reference_kconfig` folder contains sample host and guest kernel configuration files used to validate the test cases in this repository.

 ### References:
 [Avocado Test Framework](https://github.com/avocado-framework/avocado)<br>